Finding New Tracks to Pleasure: Why I Started Desire Pathways

 • Movement

-When we are stuck in survival mode or routine, our pathways feel narrow and predictable.
-Somatic coaching is about mapping out new directions.
-There are so many pathways we can go down when talking about expanding your sex life.
-We look at your past and present to understand your current patterns, and then we co-create somatic practices to get you closer to your future goals.
+When we are stuck in survival mode or rigid routines, our options feel incredibly narrow and predictable.
+Somatic coaching is about mapping out entirely new directions.
+There are so many different tracks we can explore to expand your sex life.
+By looking at your current patterns without judgment, we can co-create somatic practices that open up new ways for you to connect with your body and your partner.

 Anatomy as Empowerment